BryantSteed/projectRSA/rsa-project-report.md

 ## Core

 ### Design Experience

+I met with Duncan Lewis to discuss my all my designs on 9/19/2025

 Summary: To implement the extended euclids algorithm, I will simply implant the psuedocode into real code.
 However, I will also make heavy use of my modexp function.